 The manipulator justifies and makes excuses for their behavior.
-They create false reasons or fake angles which make their actions seem more understandable, acceptable, and appropriate through the use of spin.
+They create false reasons or fake angles that make their actions seem more understandable, acceptable, and appropriate through the use of spin.

 This is often done around others, behind the back of the victim.
 The manipulator may have a different rationalization depending on the type of people they are talking to at the time.

-he goal is to reduce a person to that of an infant or child, lowering their status in the social order, and stripping them of the ability to make choices, both in the victim’s mind and the manipulator’s.
+The goal is to reduce a person to an infant or child, lowering their status in the social order and stripping them of the ability to make choices, both in the victim’s mind and the manipulator’s.

-Is a situation in which one family member or friend will not communicate with the victim, or will be friendly with the victim, while turning other family members or friends against them.
+It is a situation in which one family member or friend will not communicate with the victim or will be friendly with the victim while turning other family members or friends against them.

 It’s the failure in a person’s thinking to bring together both positive and negative qualities of the self and others into a cohesive, realistic whole.
-This is exemplified in a family who has both a golden-child and scapegoat.
-T
+This is exemplified in a family with a golden child and a scapegoat.

-he golden-child can do no wrong and the scapegoat is a complete burden and failure as a person.
+The golden child can do no wrong, and the scapegoat is a complete burden and failure as a person.

 26. Double Blind

-The goal of this manipulation tactic is to beat the victim down psychologically and emotionally, in order make him or her question and doubt their own intuition and judgment.
+The goal of this manipulation tactic is to beat the victim down psychologically and emotionally in order to make him or her question and doubt their own intuition and judgment.

-The manipulator seeks the double advantage of being able to do wrong, of being able to have their will, of letting their passions rage, and the hypocritical advantage of seeming to be good, helpful, or supportive.
+The manipulator seeks the double advantage of being able to do wrong, having their will, letting their passions rage, and the hypocritical advantage of seeming to be good, helpful, or supportive.

 In short, double-mindedness is to say one thing and do another, to do unto others what they are not willing to be be done unto them.

-The manipulator can only accomplish said task by engaging in the self deception of doublethink.
+The manipulator can only accomplish the said task by engaging in the self-deception of doublethink.

-To know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to hold simultaneously two opinions which cancel each other out, knowing them to be contradictory and believing in both of them.
+To know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to simultaneously hold two opinions that cancel each other out, knowing them to be contradictory, and believing in both of them.